Professor of Computer Engineering

 Some of my current collaborators are with the IEIIT, an Institute of

-the Italian National Research Council (CNR) with which I cooperate:
+the Italian National Research Council (CNR) in which I am Research Associate:

 Some former students and Post-docs

 - Alfredo Pironti worked on formal methods applied to security protocols.
-He is currently a Post-doc at Microsoft Research - INRIA Joint Centre
+He is currently with IOActive, Spain

 - Paolo Maggi worked on formal methods applied to mobile agents and network security.

-He is currently a software engineer at Nice, Italy.
+He is currently a senior manager and software engineer at Nice (an Amazon Web Services Company), Italy.